holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 ---
-# Type support - Part 3: Unwrap objects into columns
+# Type support - Part 3: Unfold objects into columns

 * similar to `separate()` but for object columns